 A hearing is similar to a California civil or criminal trial.
 A lawyer from the California Attorney General’s Office represents the Board.
-The convicted social worker either represents him/herself or is represented by a criminal defense attorney (at his/her own expense).
+The convicted social worker either represents themself or is represented by a criminal defense attorney (at their own expense).

 Both sides present evidence to the ALJ.
 Evidence may include:

 - facts of the underlying crime that the social worker was convicted of,

 - facts on a conviction’s sentence,

 - the social worker’s criminal history,

 The Board has to prove its case by clear and convincing evidence.
 The judge will evaluate the evidence and issue a proposed decision to the Board, which can either accept or reject the administrative law judge’s decision.16